JefersonAlexander/ProyectoUnidad3/README.md

-# Proyecto reciclaje de botellas
+# Bottle recycling project for customers

-## Descripcion
+## Description

 This project is a solution in which chain stores or supermarkets are proposed to encourage customers to recycle bottles.

-## Tecnologías utilizadas
+## Used technology

-- JDK 17: Java Records/ Interfaces
+- JDK 19: Java Records/ Interfaces
 - Maven
-- JUnit (Pruebas)
+- JUnit (Test)
-- slf4j (Generación de mensajes y alertas)
+- slf4j (Generation of messages and alerts)
 - Google Java Formatter
 - Spotify Google Formatter Plugin